mnowatzki/DUNEMINDS/README.md

 We recommend the upload of `duneminds_original.ipynb` and the three helper scripts to the same folder in your Google Drive.
 Google Colab should automatically be available upon opening the script in your browser.
 If the `.py` scripts are located in different folders, the paths in `duneminds_original.ipynb` need to be updated.
+Note: Opening the Colab file through the **Open in Colab** button at the top of the **`duneminds_original.ipynb`** script in Github won't work as the script requires the helper scripts (see **1.
+Overview**).

 ## Colab Forms
 Google Colab uses so-called *Forms* to enable the creation of drop-down menus, text fields, sliders, and more.
-We are providing these interactive input options to make running the script more intuitive, particularly for users that have limited programming experience.
+We are providing these interactive input options to show what variables can be changed flexibly and make running the script more intuitive, particularly for users that have limited programming experience.
 It contains:

 - *sliders* for entering numeric values within predefined ranges
 - *dropdown menus* for selecting from existing variable options